severalnines/docs/troubleshooting.rst

 Error Reporting
 '''''''''''''''

 ClusterControl provides error reporting tool called ``s9s_error_reporter``.
 This can greatly facilitate the troubleshooting process as it collects the necessary information on the entire database cluster setup and archives it in a package.
-You can use this tool to generate error reports, and then attach the generated tarball package to the Support Ticket.
+You can use this tool to generate error reports, and then attach the generated tar ball package to the Support Ticket.

 Run all commands below on the ClusterControl node: